eBay/bascomtask/README.md

 but that task has already generated an exception and that outcome remains unchanged.
 The original caller to get() will see a MyException thrown.
-Should any call, by this or other threads get() be made on any other task method output, the results are fixed: all the yellow-filled task methods will return a valid value while all the others will throw an exception of the indicated type.
+Should any call, by this or other threads get() be made on any other task method output, the results are fixed: all the yellow-filled task methods will return a valid value while all the others will throw an Exception of the indicated type.

 ## Configuration

-Various configuration options can be applied at multiple levels:

-* For each task when being wired, and if not specified then
-* For each Orchestrator, and if not specified then
-* Globally for all Orchestrators (_GlobalConfig_)

-This includes TaskRunners which can be used as decorators/interceptors that can be applied to each task method invocation for such purposes as logging, statistics gathering, or profiling.
-BascomTask provides built-in versions of these (_LogTaskRunner_, _StatTaskRunner_, and _ProfilingTaskRunner_ respectively), but you can write your own as well.
+Orchestrators have various configuration options for controlling or extending core behavior.
+These can be set on an individual orchestrator or on GlobalConfig.getConfig() which will then copy all of its settings to orchestrators when they are created.
+The GlobalConfig configuration object can also be entirely replaced if desired, allowing complete control over Orchestrator initialization.

 ### Customizing the Thread Spawning Strategy

 The time and manner of thread spawning can be controlled at multiple levels.
 At the task level, a test method can be annotated as @Light, in which case no thread is ever spawned for it.
-This is useful because the writer of the task method usually has a pretty good idea about the performance cost of that method, and in many cases if the task method is not reaching out to other systems or databases it should probably be @Light.
+This is useful because the writer of the task method usually has a pretty good idea about the performance cost of that method.
+If the task method implementation is not reaching out to other systems or databases, it should probably be @Light.

 During wiring, that (or the default value which is not @Light) can be overridden, either setting it to be light or forcing it to always require a new thread to be spawned: